kriasoft/graphql-starter-kit/README.md

 ├── docker-compose.yml          # Defines Docker services, networks and volumes
-├── docker-compose.override.yml # Overrides per developer environment (not under source control) ├── Dockerfile                  # Commands for building a Docker image for production └── package.json                # The list of project dependencies
+├── docker-compose.override.yml # Overrides per developer environment (not under source control) ├── Dockerfile                  # Commands for building a Docker image for production ├── package.json                # The list of project dependencies └── postgres-initdb.sh          # Configuration script for the PostgreSQL Docker container
 ```